carloalbertogiordano/myOS/README.md

 # MyOs
-This repo contains the code written while folllowing the NanobyteOS video in YouTube
+This repo contains the code written while folllowing the NanobyteOS video on YouTube